-Market managers must thoroughly comprehend and anticipate how diverse consumers behave when acquiring different goods and services to satisfy their needs.
 By identifying the critical factors that influence buyers' purchasing behaviors, marketers can craft strategies that align with these determinants, thereby securing their competitive edge in the market (Shamsher, 2016).
-Given the paramount importance of this understanding in marketing, consumer behavior has remained a focal point in the discourse on retail marketing and decision-making for more than 70 years (Rahim et al., 2021; Tian et al., 2021).
+Consumer behavior has remained a focal point in the discourse on retail marketing and decision-making for more than 70 years (Rahim et al., 2021; Tian et al., 2021).

 Understanding consumer behavior involves delving into the psychological, social, and cultural factors that influence how individuals make purchasing decisions.
-Initially emerging as a specialized sub-discipline within marketing, the study of consumer behavior has consistently shown that purchasing decisions are influenced by a complex interplay of sociological and psychological factors (Applebaum, 1951; Dominici et al., 2021; Donoghue et al., 2021).
-Furthermore, contemporary research in this field views consumer behavior as an interdisciplinary social science, integrating insights from psychology, sociology, anthropology, ethnography, marketing, and economics, particularly behavioral economics (Razu & Roy, 2019).
-This interdisciplinary approach has enriched our understanding of the many factors that drive consumer decisions, highlighting the multifaceted nature of consumer behavior in the marketplace.
+Initially emerging specialized sub-discipline as a within marketing, the study of consumer behavior has consistently shown that purchasing decisions are influenced by a complex interplay of sociological and psychological factors (Applebaum, 1951; Dominici et al., 2021; et al..
+Donoghue 2021).
+Furthermore. contemporary research in this field views consumer behavior as an interdisciplinary science, integrating insights from social sociology, anthropology, psychology, ethnography, marketing, and economics, particularly behavioral economics (Razu & Roy, 2019).